sourcegraph/sourcegraph-public-snapshot/doc/cody/capabilities.md

 ## Commands

-**Commands** allow you to quickly run common actions.
+**Commands** allow you to run common actions quickly.
 Commands are predefined, reusable prompts accessible by hotkey from within the [VS Code extension](https://marketplace.visualstudio.com/items?itemName=sourcegraph.cody-ai).
-Like autocomplete and chat, commands will search for context in your codebase to provide more contextually-aware and informed answers (or to generate more idiomatic code snippets).
+Like autocomplete and chat, commands will search for context in your codebase to provide more contextually aware and informed answers (or to generate more idiomatic code snippets).

 The commands available in VS Code include: